newAM/awry/src/awry.md

 We are not RTOS, yet.

-There are only a handful of RTOS' written in native rust, and of the few that exist even fewer compile on rust stable.
+There are only a handful of RTOS' written in rust, and only one of them compiles on stable.

-The future is bright for RTOS' in rust, the language has many features that benefit RTOS development;
+The future is bright for RTOS' in rust, the language has many features that benefit RTOS development:
-procedural macros allow [RTIC] to guarantee deadlock-free execution at compile time, `no_std` executors allow [embassy] and [drone] to provide cooperative scheduling with `await` syntax, and `const` functions allow [R3] to configure the RTOS as much as possible at compile time.
+* Procedural macros allow [RTIC] to guarantee deadlock-free execution at compile time.
+* `no_std` executors allow [embassy] and [drone] to provide cooperative scheduling with `await` syntax
+* `const` functions allow [R3] to configure the RTOS as much as possible at compile time

 ## Ecosystem